AI Use Cases/Financial Services

 False-positive reduction fails without historical examination data

-The accuracy gains from 95% to 15-25% false positives depend on training the model against your institution's own prior examination findings and regulatory correspondence.
+The targeted accuracy gains, from 95% down to 15-25% false positives, depend on training the model against your institution's own prior examination findings and regulatory correspondence.
 Generic FFIEC fine-tuning alone won't get you there.
 If your institution lacks documented examination history or has inconsistent prior alert dispositions, the model starts cold and accuracy improvements arrive later than the 90-day window cited.

 3. 3